genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

 * send

 **Where**
-Where allows you to specify a predicate on the message, it has one parameter, the type of the streamer client, either a table or view entity or a GenesisSet and should return a Boolean:
+**Where** enables you to make the action conditional.
+This operation has one parameter: the type of the streamer client.
+This can be:
+* a table or view entity
+* a GenesisSet
+The operation must return a Boolean.

+Example:

 ```kotlin
 where { quotes ->
     quotes.price > BigDecimal.ZERO
 }
 ```
+Another example:
 or:
 ```kotlin
 where { quotes ->